Can you really make it happen?

 - Being put under the microscope when performing

 All of these things shatter the mirror of the self that was confident, if indeed there ever was confidence in the first place.

 Breaking through one or many of these very tall barriers is not to be underestimated.
 If you find yourself in situations where you lack self-confidence, realize that you are not alone.

-KEY POINT: The VAST majority of people feel a general lack of self-confidence and almost everyone feels a significant absence of self-confidence in some settings…sometimes so paralyzing that it manifests as fear, or worse.
+Legend Point: The VAST majority of people feel a general lack of self-confidence and almost everyone feels a significant absence of self-confidence in some settings…sometimes so paralyzing that it manifests as fear, or worse.

-KEY TECHNIQUE: One powerful step toward building self-confidence that anyone can do immediately is to take an action to it’s completion on small parts of a task… until that small part is achieved.
+Legendary Technique: One powerful step toward building self-confidence that anyone can do immediately is to take an action to it’s completion on small parts of a task… until that small part is achieved.

 If someone were not confident they could walk 10 miles, they would go walk 1 mile today.
 The very action itself begins to reprogram the brain that their belief (which is not as powerful as the action itself) is wrong.

 How Do You Develop Unshakable Self-Confidence?